Program Director, Victoria C. Ukachukwu, Ph.D.

 |Open Electives||17 credits|

-A student must either demonstrate equivalent knowledge of CS 115 Essential Computer Skills, or successfully complete CS 115 at Caldwell College.
+A student must either demonstrate equivalent knowledge of CS 115 Essential Computer Skills, or successfully complete CS 115 at Caldwell University.
 Incoming freshmen must complete this requirement within the first three semesters.

 STUDENTS WHO MAJOR IN HEALTH SCIENCE MUST COMPLETE: